 (The lab is not currently looking for undergraduate researchers!)

-If you are interested in applying as a PhD student, note that Voytek accepts students from either the Cognitive Science or Neurosciences PhD programs.
-You can find application information for each here: Cognitive Science; Neuroscience.
-However in neither case are students accepted to join a lab directly; rather students are accepted by an admissions committee to join the program to which they applied.
+If you are interested in applying as a PhD student, we accept students from multiple different programs: Cognitive Science; Neuroscience; Data Science.
+If you think it is appropriate you can apply to any one, two, or all three PhD programs.
+Applying to more will increase your chances of getting accepted.
+However in no case are students accepted to join a lab directly; rather students are accepted by an admissions committee to join the program to which they applied.
 During the first year of training, PhD students rotate between 2-3 different labs for about 10 weeks each.
 This is to give them some breadth of experience and let them get to know their prospective PhD mentor.
 At the end of the first year, students then speak with their prospective mentor to officially join a lab.

-Do not apply to the UC San Diego Neuroscience and/or Cognitive Science programs because they are “prestigious”.
+Do not apply to the UC San Diego Neuro / Cognitive / Data Science programs because they are “prestigious”.
 While this is not to say that desiring prestige is wrong, it’s not the best reason to pursue a PhD somewhere.
 The best place to pursue a graduate degree is the place that maximizes the following (weighted according to your personal taste):

 Prioritize academic interests and happiness.
 In short: if you’re not happy, your work will suffer for it.
 And “prestige” isn’t going to make you laugh, go to lunch with you, or help you when things get tough.

-With regards to specific skills/knowledge before entering a lab, there are a few especially important skills to know:
+With regards to specific skills/knowledge before entering a lab, there are few things that we require anyone to know, since our interests and skills are diverse.
+But in general know that:

 Our lab is Python- and git-heavy, so we recommend learning or brushing up on those skills.
 You can learn Python by working through the materials from lab PhD alumnus Tom Donoghue’s Introduction to Python class (COGS18) and Voytek’s Data Science in Practice class (COGS108).
 You can learn git here.